pleabargain/drag-drop-html-intinerary-sorting-tool/README.md

 ### Known Issues with Console Testing

+### Debugging the Duplicate Item Bug

+This was one of the most difficult bugs to isolate and fix.
+The root cause was a mismatch between where items were stored (`trip.days[X].items`) and what their `dayIndex` claimed.
+This caused items to appear multiple times or in the wrong place.

+Key challenges:
+- Items were not being moved between day arrays when dragged.
+- Rendering logic trusted the array location, not the `dayIndex`.
+- Debug buttons and console injection could silently introduce inconsistencies.
+- The app auto-saves on load, which could overwrite test data before it was visible.

+Fixes included:
+- Reassigning items to the correct day array before rendering.
+- Adding stricter duplicate checks in debug tools.
+- Improving the "Show All Memory" tool to allow copy-paste inspection in a scrollable window.

 - Injecting items via console often results in duplicates.
 - This is due to the app auto-saving a default trip on load, which may overwrite or merge with injected data.
 - JSON structure mismatches or race conditions can cause trip data to be malformed or duplicated.